AnanyaSudarshan/GrowthMindzAdmin-client/README.md

-# GrowthMindz Admin Portal
+# MindsetMovez Admin Portal

-A React-based admin portal application for GrowthMindz with role-based authentication and navigation.
+A React-based admin portal application for MindsetMovez with role-based authentication and navigation.

 ## Features